algo-1/textgenerator/README.md

 The website asks for the name of a music artist and uses the Genius Lyrics API to get their lyrics.
 Text is then generated from these lyrics using Markov chains and is displayed on a new webpage along with the artist's image gotten using the spotify API.

+I used a wrapper for the genius lyrics api called lyricsgenius.
+It was developed by @johnwmillr